AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

    # Get the result
    result = ct.get_result(dispatch_id).result

-When you are done using Covalent, stop the server:
+When users are done using Covalent, the server can be stopped as follows:

 .. code:: console

    $ covalent stop
    Covalent server has stopped.

-Covalent saves the results of every workflow on disk them after each task's execution so users can query it at any point in time using its dispatch ID.
+Covalent saves the results of every workflow on disk after each task's executes so users can query it at any point in time using its dispatch ID.

 Read more about how Covalent works on the Covalent :doc:`concepts <../../../../concepts/concepts>` page.